 It is worth the effort to customize the warranty deed so it suits one’s purposes.
 Generally, one should not expect the title company to assist with this.
 Title companies are insurance companies.
-They and their attorneys look out for themselves, not you.
+They and their attorneys look out for what is in their interests, not yours.
 It is astonishing how many people, even investors, naively believe that the title company is concerned with their best interests and will draft documents accordingly.
 Not necessarily so.

-If buyers want to hold title as joint owners with rights of survivorship, they must specifically ask in advance of the closing that appropriate wording be included in the deed.
+If buyers want to hold title as joint owners with rights of survivorship, they must specifically ask in advance of the closing that appropriate wording and signature lines be included in the deed.
 Ideally, this intent should be reflected on the earnest money contract they sign to purchase the property.

 What happens if a person dies both without a will and without a survivorship provision in their deed?
 Such property is often referred to as “heirship property” and, without curative measures, may be unsellable except perhaps privately by means of a deed without warranties or quitclaim.